 Winner $750 / Second Prize $250

-Open to young people aged 14 to 17 years (as of 19 September 2018)
+Open to young people aged 14 to 17 years as at 18 September 2019.

-JUNIOR YEP | Younger Category
+Junior YEP | Younger Category

 Winner $300 / Second Prize $100

-Open to young people aged 10 to 13 (as at 19 September 2018)
+Open to young people aged 10 to 13 years as at 18 September 2019.